Pvt. William Franklin Oldaker

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.

-The morning of December 8th, the officers of the battalions met and were informed of the Japanese attack on Pearl Harbor hours earlier.
-The 192nd letter companies were ordered to the perimeter of Clark Airfield.
+On December 1, the tanks were ordered to the perimeter of Clark Field to guard against paratroopers.
+Each tank had been assigned a position to defend.
+At all times, two crew members remained in the tanks.
+The morning of December 8, the officers of the battalions met and were informed of the Japanese attack on Pearl Harbor hours earlier.
+The tankers returned to the perimeter of Clark Airfield.

 All morning long, the sky was filled with American planes.
-At noon, all the planes landed and the pilots went to lunch.
+At noon, all the planes landed, to be refueled, and the pilots went to lunch.
 At 12:45 planes approached the airfield from the north.
 The tankers on duty at the airfield counted 54 planes.
 When bombs began exploding, the men knew the planes were Japanese.
 After the attack the 192nd remained at Ft.
 Stotsenburg for almost two weeks.
-They were than sent to the Lingayen Gulf area where the Japanese had landed.

 On one occasion, Bill and Sgt.
 Bashleben were driving down a road when shells began landing around them.
 One shell landed to the side of their half-track in an area where an American unit was bivouacked.
 Sixteen men died in the explosion.
 On a different occasion, Bill witnessed a Japanese shell hit a school bus loaded with Filipino civilians.